Source: KAL’s cartoon in the Economist—March 31, 2022. Visit Kaltoons official site.

 EDUCATIONAL PLOT TWIST

 A non-negotiable plot twist for education as whole is looming.
-As educators, including TOK teachers around the world, deliver on academic rigor in the various subject domains, they must embed AI and tech literacy, whilst—and this is key—retaining the human touch!
+As teachers strive to deliver academic rigor across the various subject domains, we must embed AI and tech literacy, whilst—and this is key—retaining the human touch!

-The IBO, and school systems all over the planet, are busy establishing coherent positions regarding age-appropriate use of AI that will augment skills in things like robotics, coding, algorithmic logic, networks, and IoT.
+The IBO, and school systems all over the planet, are busy establishing coherent positions regarding age-appropriate use of AI that will augment skills in things like robotics, coding, algorithmic logic, networks, and IoT (Internet of Things).
 Digital citizenship must entail a critical approach to the chronic excess of information in a buzzing, post-truth world.
 Such a vision would also encompass cyber wellness and maintaining an ethical orientation when actually using information technology.

 If we get this right; we will preserve problem-solving, meta-thinking, error detection, and the kind of meaningful, hands-on, real-world understandings that—at least so far—no external digital tool can fully replicate.